hanhanwu/Hanhan-Spark-Python/Spark2.0/Readme.md

 * Spark pipeline has to process dataframe, while streaming data is rdd
 * In spark pipeline, you can use `transform()` function for all stages, but doesn't mean each stage supports `transform()` function.
 Although this makes pipeline better....
 * There is spark `ml` and `mllib`, they could have functions with the same name but support different methods, which tend to cause confusion.
 When I was using spark pipeline, need to use functions in `ml`, not sure why they could not combine these 2 as 1
+* I personally think, spark is not ready for advanced machine learning yet but more about a data enginerring tool at this moment.
+Because of its limited machine learninglibrary, and special data structure is not really comptable with other python machine learning libraries.

 [1]:https://courses.cs.sfu.ca/2016fa-cmpt-732-g5/pages/RunningSpark
 [2]:https://www.jetbrains.com/pycharm/download/#section=mac